HipSTR-Tool/HipSTR-references/human/human_reference.md

 ```

 Perform various sanity checks on the results
- i.
-Verify that all of hg19's entries are shared with GRCh38
+ 1. Verify that all of hg19's entries are shared with GRCh38
- ii.
-Verify that the number of entries unique to GRCh38 matches the number of non-intersecting entries
+ 2. Verify that the number of entries unique to GRCh38 matches the number of non-intersecting entries
 ```
 nlines_a=`cat pass.hg19.r8.lifted_to_hg38 | wc -l`
 nlines_b=`cat pass.hg38.r5 | wc -l`